Home » All the best vegan recipes from Sweeter than Oats » Cranachan - a Vegan, Creamy, Fruity and Easy Scottish Dessert

 • Place ¾ of the raspberries in a saucepan with the sugar and place over low heat.
 As soon as the sugar has melted and they have started to collapse, remove from the heat.
 Leave to cool.

-• Whip your cream using an electric hand whisk.
+• Whip your cream using an electric hand whisk until you have soft peaks.

-• Fold in the maple syrup and whiskey to taste.
-Be judicial with the whiskey because it is strong, so start with a little and add more to taste.
+• Fold in the maple syrup and whisky to taste.
+Be careful with the whisky because it is strong, so start with a little and add more to taste.

 • Once the oatmeal has cooled, fold most of it into the whipped cream, leaving a little aside to sprinkle on the top.